Florida Space Institute: Arecibo Observatory

 The Arecibo Observatory was the world's most powerful planetary radar system, which provided ground-based observations whose quality could only be exceeded with a spacecraft flyby.
 Built into a natural sinkhole, the 305-meter Arecibo telescope was equipped with a cable-mount steerable receiver and several radar transmitters for emitting signals mounted 150 m above the dish.
 Completed in 1963, it was the world's largest single-aperture telescope for 53 years, surpassed in July 2016 by the Five-hundred-meter Aperture Spherical Telescope (FAST) in China.

-Its 1 MW transmitter at S-band (12.6 cm, 2380 MHz) was used for studies of small bodies in the Solar System, terrestrial planets, and planetary satellites including the Moon.
+Its 1 MW transmitter at S-band (12.6 cm, 2380 MHz) was used for studies of small bodies in the Solar System, terrestrial planets, and planetary satellites, including the Moon.
 The Arecibo planetary radar was a powerful tool for post-discovery characterization of near-Earth objects, planets, and moons.
 In addition to precise line-of-sight velocity and range information, depending on the target's size and distance, planetary radar is useful for quickly estimating the instantaneous rotation rate of near-Earth asteroids, resolving the target's size, detecting potential satellites, and ultimately resolving the shape through inverse modeling efforts.

-In 2017, Hurricane Maria damaged the telescope, leading the National Science Foundation (NSF) to consaider closing the observatory.
+In 2017, Hurricane Maria damaged the telescope, leading the National Science Foundation (NSF) to consider closing the observatory.
 A consortium led by the University of Central Florida (UCF) proposed to manage the observatory and cover much of the operations and maintenance costs.
 In 2018, NSF made UCF's consortium the new site operators, although no specific actions or funding were announced.
-UCF then designated FSI as executive agent within UCF for this effort.
+UCF then designated FSI as the executive agent within UCF for this effort.

-On August 10, 2020 and November 6, 2020, two of the receiver's support cables broke and the NSF subsequently announced that it would decommission the telescope.
+On August 10, 2020, and November 6, 2020, two of the receiver's support cables broke and the NSF subsequently announced that it would decommission the telescope.
 The telescope subsequently sustained a catastrophic collapse on December 1, 2020.
 In 2022, the NSF announced that the telescope would not be rebuilt, and an educational facility was to be established on the site.

 Radar Planetary Science

-The Planetary Radar Group at the Arecibo Observatory collaborated closely with NASA’s Planetary Defense Coordination Office.
+The Planetary Radar Group at the Arecibo Observatory, collaborated closely with NASA’s Planetary Defense Coordination Office.
 Its primary objective was to conduct follow-up observations of newly discovered near-Earth objects (NEOs), particularly those classified as potentially hazardous asteroids (PHAs) that could make close approaches to Earth.
 Using radar observations, the Arecibo team was able to precisely determine the orbits, velocities, and distances of these asteroids, significantly improving predictions of their future trajectories.

 Other lines of research included observations of Mercury and the Moon.

 Its researchers include Dr. Maxime Devogele, Dr. Sean Marshall, Dr. Anna McGilvray, Dr. Charles Schambeau, Dr. Flaviane Venditti, and Dr. Luisa Fernanda Zambrano-Marin.